toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_DJS04/README.md

 #### Submission Guidelines

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

+Make sure to submit your project to the LMS on the DJS03 Project Tab.